LaxarJS/laxar-tooling/README.md

   [`fileResourceProvider`][fileResourceProvider]
 - [`dependencyCollector`][dependencyCollector]: generate a list of application dependencies (widgets, controls) and their respective integration technologies from the artifacts list
+- [`stylesheetCollector`][stylesheetCollector]: collect stylesheets listed by the artifacts list and corresponding to the themes in use

 ## Installation